32nd Annual Fall Workshop on Computational Geometry

 History

 This series of Fall Workshops on Computational Geometry was originally founded in 1991 under the sponsorship of the Mathematical Sciences Institute (MSI) at Stony Brook, with funding from the U. S. Army Research Office providing support during 1991-1995.
 It continued during 1996-1999 under the sponsorship of the Center for Geometric Computing, a collaborative center of Brown, Duke, and Johns Hopkins Universities, also funded by the U.S. Army Research Office.
 The workshop returned in 2000 to Stony Brook for its tenth year, and then was hosted at Polytechnic University, Brooklyn, NY in 2001.
 The twelfth workshop (2002) was part of the Special Focus on Computational Geometry and Applications at DIMACS, while the thirteenth (2003) was part of the the Mathematical Foundation of Geometric Algorithms, as part of the Special Semester on Computational Geometry at Mathematical Sciences Research Institute, Berkeley.
 The fourteenth through twenty-seventh workshops were hosted at MIT (2004), the University of Pennsylvania (2005), Smith College (2006), IBM T.J.
-Watson Research Center (2007), Rensselaer Polytechnic Institute (2008), Tufts University (2009), Stony Brook University (2010), CCNY (2011), University of Maryland (2012), CCNY (2013), University of Connecticut (2014), University at Buffalo (2015), the CUNY Graduate Center (2016), and Stony Brook University (2017), respectively.
-In 2018, we are pleased to host the 28th Fall Workshop on Computational Geometry at Queens College, CUNY.
+Watson Research Center (2007), Rensselaer Polytechnic Institute (2008), Tufts University (2009), Stony Brook University (2010), CCNY (2011), University of Maryland (2012), CCNY (2013), University of Connecticut (2014), University at Buffalo (2015), the CUNY Graduate Center (2016), and Stony Brook University (2017), Queens College CUNY (2018), Montana State University (2021), North Carolina State University (2022) and Tufts University (2024).
+In 2025, we are pleased to host the 32nd Fall Workshop on Computational Geometry at Queens College, CUNY.

 Previous Workshops